sam6611/sql-notes/notes/notes/basic-sql.md

 DELETE

-3. DQL – Data Query Language
+DQL – Data Query Language

-Used to fetch data
+Used to retrieve data:

 SELECT

-4. DCL – Data Control Language
+DCL – Data Control Language

-Used for permissions
+Used to manage permissions:

 GRANT

 REVOKE

-5. TCL – Transaction Control Language
+TCL – Transaction Control Language

-Used for transactions
+Used for transactions:

 COMMIT